Small Bedroom Decor Ideas

 7. Keep Decor Minimal

 Minimal is the name of my game as it is.
-But, we all need a good reminder that a cluttered space can make a small bedroom feel even smaller.
+But we all need a good reminder—clutter makes a small bedroom feel even smaller, and who needs that?

 8. Choose Bedroom Furniture Proportionate to Space

-Resist the urge to cram furniture into a space!
+This is probably one of my favorite small bedroom decor ideas – keep furniture proportional to Resist the urge to cram furniture into a space!
 It might be time to break up with a piece (or find storage, put in another room, find an alternative creative use).
 But small, or awkward spaces, mean choose furniture that fits the space.
+If we choose items that are too big or bulk (or even too small) then the room just feels off.

 9. Add Texture